Treks in Morocco

-We offer a range of Morocco trekking holidays, mostly on Mount Toubkal and in the Mgoun area.
+We offer a range of Morocco trekking holidays, mostly in the Mount Toubkal and M'goun area.
 In winter, the peaks are blanketed in snow but in summer there are endless opportunities for trekking through the Berber villages and getting an insight into the culture of this north African country.
 From camping trips to luxury holidays staying in five-star mountain lodges, the trips can be suited to your dates and needs.

 Mount Toubkal Trekking